Que0Le/pgw_25/notes.md

+## Solution
+The Load-balancer is implemented as an XDP program.
+It intercepts all GTP packets, rewrite UDP header and lets the modified packets go.
+This is because the LB and GWs are binded to the loopback interface.

+After registration, contact data of PGWs are stored in ``pgw__instances_list_map`` array map.

+A quick test: `./runme test && ./ldtest -msgNum 100000 -msgRate 1000000 -sgwNum 10 -pgw-weights "11,23,37,41,53,73"`

+<video src="demo.mp4" width="90%" controls></video>

+## Known problems
+- What Worked:
+    - Max number of LB can be set with `MAX_LENGTH__PGW_INSTANCE`.
+Default is 4 to make reading from bpf maps less punished.
+- Limitation:
+    - LB doesn't reset/clear maps on startup.
+Use `./runme test` to remove and start the LB before running the Golang programs.
+    - Edge cases.
+    - Currently no support for Dynamic PGW registering/deregistering/monitoring.
+    - No userspace program for now.

 - I am not sure about the practice of backing-up pointer and value of UDP/IP headers.
 I know that advancing a pointer makes that pointer proned to be rejected by the verifier, but it seems to be not always the case, at least from my observation.

 ## Quick run